Pratt Institute: Degree-granting status and increase in enrollment

-During World War II Pratt also helped in the war effort as it did during World War I with the engineering school training servicemen before they were deployed.
+During World War II, Pratt also helped in the war effort as it did during World War I with the engineering school training servicemen before they were deployed.
 Students helped to design camouflage for soldiers, buildings, and weapons.
 Following the war, the school saw a large influx of veterans enrolling as part of the GI Bill.

-In the 1940s, the School of Science and Technology changed its name to the School of Engineering and in 1946 established its own honor society with mechanical engineering being the most popular major at all of Pratt.
-In 1953, Francis H. Horn became the first President of Pratt who was not a member of the Pratt family.
-Enrollment continue to climb throughout the decade and in 1948 the institute reached an all-time high in attendance with 6,000 students.
-By 1950, Pratt had become an accredited institution by the Middle States Association of Colleges and Schools.
+In the 1940s, the School of Science and Technology changed its name to the School of Engineering and in 1946 established its own honor society with mechanical engineering becoming the most popular major at Pratt.
+In 1953, Francis H. Horn became the first president of Pratt who was not a member of the Pratt family.
+Enrollment continued to climb throughout the decade and in 1948 the institute reached an all-time high in attendance with 6,000 students.
+By 1950, Pratt had become accredited by the Middle States Association of Colleges and Schools.
 In 1954, the architecture department split from the Engineering School to become its own school.

 Campus reorganization

 As part of white flight in the 1950s and 1960s which affected the majority of New York City the neighborhood of Clinton Hill began to see a transformation from an upper-class, affluent, white community to one chiefly populated by poor and working-class people of color.
-During this time, Pratt considered moving its campus to more affluent Long Island or Manhattan and increase its attractiveness but decided to stay at its original Brooklyn campus due to the history and Charles Pratt's original mission.
+Pratt considered moving its campus to more affluent Long Island or Manhattan to increase its attractiveness but decided to stay at its original Brooklyn campus due to the history and Charles Pratt's mission.

-As part of Robert Moses' plan for urban renewal in New York City, Pratt's physical campus saw the greatest amount of change in its history.
-Prior to the 1950s, the school was located in separate buildings located on several public streets.
-However, after Moses' clearance of many of the structures located between Pratt's buildings, the land was given over to the school, and a true campus was established.
-Ryerson Street, Grand Avenue, Steuben Street, and Emerson Place ceased to allow automobile traffic, and the campus became enclosed, forming the Grand Mall to connect the institute's buildings.
+As a consequence of Robert Moses' plan for urban renewal in New York City, Pratt's physical campus saw the greatest amount of change in its history.
+Before the 1950s, the school was located in separate buildings located on several public streets.
+However, after Moses' clearance of many structures located between Pratt's buildings, including homes, the land was given over to the school, and a true campus was established.
+Ryerson Street, Grand Avenue, Steuben Street, and Emerson Place were closed to automobile traffic, and the campus was enclosed, forming the Grand Mall to connect the institute's buildings.
 The elevated train running along Grand Avenue between the East Building/Student Union and the Engineering Quad was dismantled.
-As a result of new real estate, the school was able to build several new structures, all designed by the firm of McKim, Mead & White, including men's and women's dormitories and a new student union.
-In addition, Moses' construction projects around the school helped to build the School of Architecture.
+In the new real estate, the school was able to build several new structures, Dekalb Hall, Information Science Center and North Hall, all designed by the firm of McKim, Mead & White, including the Information Science Center and Dekalb Hall as well as a new student union.
+Moses' construction projects around the school helped to build the School of Architecture.
 Research funds were granted to the school to help discover new building techniques.
 By 1963, the urban planning department formed the Pratt Center for Community Development in an attempt to revitalize Pratt's surrounding neighborhood and Brooklyn.